 Container-grown plants should be shifted to sheltered outdoor locations for the winter months, but don't be surprised if you lose them in climate zones with frigid winters.
 Exposed above ground in containers, the roots are more susceptible to cold.

 Cut foliage and flower stalks back to just above ground level as winter approaches.
 This can also be done earlier if the foliage succumbs to summer heat.
-If you are growing a borderline-hardy species in a northern climate, a thick layer of winter mulch may help to moderate winter freeze-thaw cycles and help ensure survival.
+If you are growing a borderline-hardy species in a northern climate, a thick layer of winter mulch can help to moderate winter freeze-thaw cycles and help ensure survival.

 How to Get Meadow Rue to Bloom